top of page

 Play Cricket

 We offer Cricket Blast and Junior Competitions.
-Registrations for the 2025-26 season will open around mid-July.
+Click here to register for the 2025/26 season.

 Cricket Blast is Cricket Australia’s official entry-level program for children aged 5 to 9.
 It provides a fun, inclusive, and action-packed environment where kids of all abilities learn the basics of cricket through game-based activities.
 The program uses safe equipment like plastic bats and rubber balls to ensure a secure environment for all participants.
 It’s the perfect first step for kids looking to progress into junior competitions or just have a bit of fun.